JorgeSC31/SortingLibrary/README.md

 # SortingLibrary
-A c++ useful library whit many sorting algorithms
+A c++ useful library with many sorting algorithms